jwoehr/qisjob/README.md

                         simulator.
 Use -a --unitary-simulator to get Aer unitary simulator.
   --qcgpu               Use qcgpu simulator.
 Default is statevector simulator.
-                        Use -a --qasm-simulator to get qcgpu qasm simulator.
+                        Use --qcgpu --qasm-simulator to get qcgpu qasm simulator.
   -b BACKEND, --backend BACKEND
-                        Use specified IBMQ backend --qasm_simulator      With -a use Aer or qcgpu qasm simulator instead of statevector simulator --unitary_simulator   With -a use Aer or qcgpu unitary simulator instead of statevector simulator --api_provider API_PROVIDER
+                        Use specified IBMQ backend --qasm_simulator      With -a or --qcgpu use qasm simulator instead of statevector simulator --unitary_simulator   With -a use unitary simulator instead of statevector simulator
-                        Backend api provider, currently supported are [IBMQ |
+  --api_provider API_PROVIDER
-                        QI].
+                        Backend remote api provider, currently supported are [IBMQ | QI].
 Default is IBMQ.
   --backends            Print list of backends to stdout and exit -1, --one_job         Run all experiments as one job -c CREDITS, --credits CREDITS